Vitto44/astro-blog/src/content/products/fortuna.md

 longDescription:
   title: "Specifications"
   subTitle: |
-    The SF-TB T845 Machine Screws offer unparalleled precision and reliability for industrial applications, ensuring seamless operation and longevity for your machinery and equipment.
+    The SF-TB fortuna Machine Screws offer unparalleled precision and reliability for industrial applications, ensuring seamless operation and longevity for your machinery and equipment.
   pros:
     - "Crafted from high-quality materials for exceptional durability"
     - "Precision-engineered threads for a secure and reliable fit"